Contact Career Services

 Helen received a B.A. from Cornell University and an MBA in health administration from Columbia University.

-At Fletcher Lesley coaches students and alumni who are interested in the public sector and think tanks.
-She teaches one section of the Professional Development Program (PDP) and manages the Robertson Fellowship Program, The Rosenthal Fellowship and the Boren Fellowship.
+At Fletcher, Lesley coaches students and alumni who are interested in the public sector.
+She teaches one section of the Professional Development Program (PDP) and manages the following: The Rosenthal Fellowship, the Boren Fellowship, and the Presidential Management Fellowship (PMF).
 Additionally she manages the annual Washington, D.C.
 Career Trip, helping students and alumni meet and exchange ideas in their chosen sectors.

 Lesley joined the OCS team with a background in career coaching, international nonprofit and higher education program management.
 For 15 years she worked in degree programs management and career coaching at the Harvard Kennedy School and the Harvard Graduate School of Education.
 Earlier in her career, Lesley ran the Boston Center for International Visitors (part of a USIA/State Department Program) and worked in the Foreign Fulbright Division of the International Institute of Education (IIE), advising M.A./Ph.D. foreign Fulbright students on their academic studies.
 In particular, Lesley enjoys developing students' public narratives, and their personal brand as well as encouraging them to continually expand their personal/professional networks.